JennyYu2/Projects/C Compiler/README.md

 [Back to top](#jump-to)

 ### 0. Setup:
+- Must have C installed
-Clone this repository or download all files
+- Clone this repository or download all files

 ### 1. To build:
 ```